Types of Sensitive Data & The Ways to Protect Them

 Protect Sensitive Data

-Privileged Access Management practices are one of the best ways to protect sensitive data as they create an advanced cybersecurity network.
-Privileged Access Management (PAM) systems enable you to have advanced data security in your IT infrastructure by protecting sensitive data, and privileged accounts with access to these accounts.
-PAM applications, which provide access security against ransomware attack, phishing, malware-like cyber attacks and internal threats, help prevent data breaches and keep your sensitive data safe.
+Privileged Access Management practices are one of the best ways to protect sensitive data, as they create an advanced cybersecurity network.
+Privileged Access Management (PAM) systems enable you to have advanced data security in your IT infrastructure by protecting sensitive data, and privileged accounts with access to this data.
+PAM applications, which provide access security against ransomware attacks, phishing, malware-like cyber attacks, and internal threats, help prevent data breaches and keep your sensitive data safe.

-Our PAM solution, Single Connect, provides advanced IT infrastructure security thanks to the modules it contains.
+Our PAM solution, Single Connect, provides advanced IT infrastructure security, thanks to the advanced modules it contains.
 Restricting access to privileged accounts in your network with a zero trust policy, Single Connect also makes it possible to keep the passwords in the system in password safes isolated from the network.
-Single Connect, which also has two-factor authentication, simultaneously requests location and time information from users who request access to privileged accounts.
-Single Connect also automates routine tasks on the network and records all user activity in the system, including database administrators.
+Single Connect, which also features two-factor authentication, simultaneously requests location and time information from users who request access to privileged accounts, and also automates routine tasks on the network, recording all user activity in the system, including database administrators.

-As one of the internationally important PAM products, Single Connect can meet the data security needs of companies of different sizes and protect their sensitive data.
-You can also contact us to learn more about our Single Connect product and consult our teammates with any queries.
+As an internationally recognized PAM product, Single Connect can meet the data security needs of companies of different sizes and protect their sensitive data.
+Contact us to learn more about our Single Connect solution and consult with our expert team.

 Other Blogs